What It Feels Like To Be A Plus-Sized Member Of The Cast Of Chicago

 Photo by Jeremy Daniels

 National Tour!
 Me?
 Yes.
 Absolutely yes.
 If you’ve followed my journey since America’s Got Talent, you know that I’ve fallen in love with musical theater.
-When I learned I got cast as Matron “Mama” Morton in Chicago for the Broadway National Tour, my heart nearly exploded.
-And with all of my excitement, I didn’t think of the potential struggles that awaited me when I joined the very sexy cast of Chicago.
+When I learned I got cast as Matron “Mama” Morton for the Broadway National Tour Of Chicago, my heart nearly exploded.
+And with all of my excitement, I didn’t think of the potential struggles that awaited me when I joined the very sexy cast of Chicago the musical.

 Shedding Fat Phobia.
 Learning To Love My Beautiful Body.